Foreword

 DINGLE PLEBISCITE

 On the 28th of March 2005 the Irish Government abolished the name Dingle.
 It was decreed that the name Dingle would no longer have “any legal force or effect” and was no longer permitted to be used in “Acts of Oireachtas, Statutory Declarations, on Land Registry and Ordinance Survey maps and on road and street signs erected by Local Authorities”.
-The town became known and signposted solely as An Daingean
+The town became known and signposted solely as An Daingean.

 The Dingle Plebiscite was held in 2006.
 In 2011 legislation was brought in to recognise the resounding mandate (93% yes vote) from the people of Dingle to restore the town’s historic names, Dingle in English and Daingean Uí Chúis in Irish.